ossc-db/pg_stats_reporter/html/pg_stats_reporter/doc/pg_stats_reporter.md

 control setting of the repository database might be wrong.
 Make sure that they are correct.

 #### Q3.
-My Internext Explorer displays the report but it looks broken.
+Can I run pg_stats_reporter on worker mode of Apache?

 A3.
-Use Firefox or Chrome instead.
-Internet Explorer is not recommended.
+Unfortunately, PHP is not recommended to be used on multithreaded MPM and we tested pg_stats_reporter only on prefork mode.

 #### Q4.
-Can I run pg_stats_reporter on worker mode of Apache?
+I see the name of a no-longer-monitored database in the repository bar.

 A4.
-Unfortunately, PHP is not recommended to be used on multithreaded MPM and we tested pg_stats_reporter only on prefork mode.

-#### Q5.
-I see the name of a no-longer-monitored database in the repository bar.

-A5.
 It is brought about by the data for such instances left in the repository.
 You can remove such items by manually deleting the corresponding data in repository.
 See details [here](https://github.com/ossc-db/pg_statsinfo/).

-#### Q6.
+#### Q5.
 Report seems displayed in somewhat broken format.

-A6.
+A5.
 Your browser may hold old JavaScript libraries in cache.
 Try clearing them.

 ## Changes from pg_stats_reporter14